 In Bennet v.
 Bennet, a husband and wife were divorcing and were able to stipulate to all issues except who would keep their dog, Roddy.
 The trial court awarded the husband full custody of Roddy, and the wife would get him every other weekend and every other Christmas.

 Husband appealed arguing that Roddy was personal property subject to equitable distribution, and therefore, the wife could not claim custody.
-Husband then refuses to give Roddy to the Wife, Roddy violating the court’s order; Wife files motion requesting full custody due to husband withholding visitation.
+Husband then refuses to give Roddy to the Wife, Roddy violating the court’s order.
+Wife then files motion requesting full custody due to husband withholding visitation.
 On appeal, the First District Court Appeals found that they have too many cases dealing with minor children with timesharing issues and that it could not undertake the same responsibility as to animals.
 Therefore, Roddy would be subject to equitable distribution.

 Personal Property subject to Equitable Distribution:

 Equitable distribution is a process used by the courts to determine the economic value of the marital estate and then divides that estate between the parties in what should be an equal or fair scheme of distribution.
 This process is governed by Florida Statute §61.075.

 Pets are considered personal property that may be bought, sold, or given away for no economic value at all.
 Therefore, pets considered to be marital property will be subject to equitable distribution as part of the marital estate.
 Marital pets are assigned an economic value based on the animal’s fair market value, which considers factors such as the pet’s breed, health and age.

 Alaska, Illinois, and California are the only states that empower trial courts to consider the well being of the parties’ pets during a divorce.